-Celebrate Thanksgiving, stuffing, traditions, pumpkins, juicy turkeys, and all things turkey-related using these fun turkey writing prompts for students.
+Celebrate Thanksgiving, stuffing, traditions, pumpkins, juicy turkeys, and all things turkey-related using these fun turkey writing prompts.

 Not only do these turkey writing prompts spark the imagination, they encourage expression of ideas, instill a love for writing, and sharpen writing skills.